rcsgrv/EclipseSoftwareHelpDesk/README.md

 https://github.com/rcsgrv/EclipseSoftwareHelpDesk.git

+### Virtual Environment

+Create a virtual environment by running the following in the terminal:

+py -m venv venv

+To activate the virtual environment run the following in the terminal:

+venv\Scripts\activate

 ### Install Dependencies

-To install required packages run the following in the terminal:
+Install required packages by running the following in the terminal:

 pip install --upgrade pip
 pip install -r requirements.txt

 ### Environment Configuration

 For security purposes, the .env file has not been committed.
-A copy of .env.example will need to be created by running the following in the terminal:
+A copy of .env.example will need to be created and placed in a .env file by running the following in the terminal:

 copy .env.example .env

-Once the .env file is created, open it and ensure that it contains:
+Once the .env file is created, open it and verify that it contains:

 SECRET_KEY=developmentsecretkey123
 DATABASE_URL=sqlite:///developmentdatabase.db